roymartinezblanco/Kubernetes-Reverse-Proxy-Deployment/README.md

 ## Helm

 First we start with deploying the base app/backend, here as said before we have 3 replicas and we are adding what image we will be using to create or app serve and he `TCP` port that the app will listen to.
-The `replicas` spec is what enables kubernates to know our desiered state, meaning if a `replica` fails it will create 1 to meat the 3/3 that is configued below.
+The `replicas` spec is what enables Kubernetes to know our desired state, meaning if a `replica` fails it will create 1 to meat the 3/3 that is configured below.

 ```yaml
 apiVersion: apps/v1